OF THE CZECH ASSOCIATION FOR DIGITAL HUMANITIES, registered association

 - If the seat of the Chair of the Association is vacated, the rights and duties of the office are assumed by the Vice-Chair until a new Chair is properly elected.

 - Any member of the Association can be authorized by the Chair, Vice-Chair, or by the Executive Committee to carry out specific tasks for the benefit of the Association.

 - § 12

-- The General Meeting elects a three-member Audit Committee for two years.
+- The General Meeting elects a three-member Audit Committee for four years.
 The list of candidates is administered by the Executive Committee.
 Any member of the Association can nominate a candidate upon the latter’s agreement.

 - The Audit Committee monitors the financial management and compliance with the regulations by the Association’s bodies and submits its report to the General Meeting.
 If the General Meeting approves the monitoring report, it will confer its approval to the Executive Committee.

 - The Chair of the Association, or the Vice-Chair, shall inform the members of the Audit Committee about the calls for meetings of the Executive Committee.
 The latter shall take part in the meeting at their discretion or when summoned by the Chair or Vice-Chair of the Association.